MattSainsbury-Dale/FRKv2_src/README.md

 To wipe the populated directories, enter `make clean`.

+### Dependencies

+The file DEPENDS.txt contains the `R` package dependencies for this repo.
+To automatically install the reuired packages (if not already present), please run `make DEPENDS`, which calls the `R` script src/DEPENDS.R.

 ### Data

 Some of the data files were too large to be stored on Github.
 Before calling `make`, please run the following commands in terminal (assuming you have navigated to the top directory of this repo) to download these files and place them in the appropriate place.